dragon-fire-fly/organisation_app_api/README.md

 ### API Entity Relationship Diagram

 The following diagram (created from actual django models) was created in [DBeaver](https://dbeaver.io/) and shows the relationship between all the entities in the database.
 Each table relates to a specific model created in Django Rest Framework.
-There are a total of 11 tables - one for each of the 9 models, plus the auth_user (defauly User model rom Django) and the many-to-many intermediate table (between event and calendar).
+There are a total of 11 tables - one for each of the 9 models, plus the auth_user (default User model from Django) and the many-to-many intermediate table (between event and calendar).

 ![API ERD](documentation/api-erd.png)